Migrant worker: India

 Migration in India is induced by both penuriousness and prosperity.
-India has an astronomically immense migrant population as every third person in India is a migrant.
-As per the 2011 census, migrants constitute 455.8(approx.) millions of India's 1.21 billion(approx.) population which is 37.68 percent of the total population.9 This includes inter-state migrants and intra-state migrants.
+India has a large migrant population; every third person in India is a migrant.
+As per the 2011 census, migrants constitute 455.8 (approx.) millions of India's 1.21 billion (approx.) population which is 37.68 percent of the total population.9 This includes interstate migrants and intrastate migrants.
 Out of 455.8 million migrants, 67.93% are women and 32.07% are men.
 The predominant reason for migration among women was cited as marriage.
 This reason for migration was stated by around 42.4 million migrants out of 65.4 million female migrants in total.
 Among males, 'Work/Employment' was the most significant reason for migration, 12.3 million out of 32.8 million total male migrants cited this reason for migration.
 There has been a substantial flow of people from Bangladesh and Nepal to India over recent decades in search of better work.
 Researchers at the Overseas Development Institute found that these migrant workers are often subject to harassment, violence, and discrimination during their journeys at their destinations and when they return home.
 Bangladeshi women appear to be particularly vulnerable.
-The findings highlight the need to promote migrants' rights with, among others, health staff, police and employers at destination.